Declaration on Corporate Governance

 Curricula vitae and duration of appointment

-The members of the Management Board and their areas of responsibility are introduced here.
+You will find the members of the Management Board and their areas of responsibility here.
 The curricula vitae made available there also contain information on the duration of appointment as members of the Management Board and on positions held at group-internal and group-external listed and non-listed companies.

 Initial appointments of Management Board members are made for a maximum of three years in accordance with recommendation B.3 of the Code.
 Information on the diversity of the Management Board can be found in the section “Diversity concept and targets”.